radiant-rstats/radiant/cran-comments.md

 ## Resubmission

+This is a resubmission (0.8.0).
+In this version I have updated all dependencies to the `radiant.*` packages.

+Please note that this version addresses the reverse dependency check warnings from radiant.data for the `radiant.*` packages.
+Deprecating the `*_each` commands used in the 0.6.0 versions of the `radiant.*` packages is related to the deprecation of the `*_each` functions in dplyr.

+## Test environments

+* local OS X install, R 3.4
+* local Windows install, R 3.4
+* ubuntu 14.04 (on travis-ci), R 3.3.3 and R-dev
+* win-builder (release)

+## R CMD check results

+There were no ERRORs or WARNINGs.
+There was one NOTE about a possibly mis-spelled word ("Analytics").
+The spelling is correct however.
+Could this word be added to the spell check database perhaps?

+## Previous cran-comments

+## Resubmission

 This is a resubmission.
 In this version I have tried to make all requested changes as follows:

 "You still refer to multiple help pages on Github, e.g. https://radiant-rstats.github.io/docs/radiant.multivariate.pdf."